Annotate.co V5 released by creators of PublicationsList.org

 News - February 2009: Over 9000 researchers have now registered from these organisations and more to host their publications on PublicationsList.org since its launch.
-Browse the author index to see who hosts their publications list on the site, view a sample list or register to try it now and put your own publications list online.
+View a sample list or register to try it now and put your own publications list online.

 There's a new PublicationsList.org review posted on the NextGenerationScience blog .

 Documents have long been the information dead-ends of the web, needing separate plugins and viewers to download and read them.
 Now A.nnotate.com enhances PDF, Word documents and any web page to allow highlighting text, interactive comments and discussion right in the web browser.

 Edinburgh, Scotland, 4th April 2008: Textensor Limited, the Edinburgh University startup company behind PublicationsList.org, today launched A.nnotate.com, a new service that everyone can use to discuss, review and index their documents online.